-I am currently away from my CHSRI job for a year of voluntary active duty.
-My active duty started on 10/1/2019, and I expect to leave active duty on 9/30/2020.
-I have read and reread your Law Review 15116 (December 2015), and I am being very careful to meet the five USERRA conditions for reemployment.
-I left my CHSRI job in September 2019 to go on active duty, and I gave the company both oral and written notice.
-I believe that my current year of active duty is exempt from the computation of USERRA's five-year limit on the cumulative duration of service periods relating to a specific employer relationship, but even if this year counts, I am well within the five-year limit.
-I have served honorably and will continue to do so, and I fully expect to leave active duty on 9/30/2020 without a disqualifying bad discharge from the Army.
-I understand that I have 90 days to apply for reemployment, after I leave active duty, because my active duty period is longer than 180 days, but I intend to apply for reemployment at CHSRI immediately after I leave active duty.
+believe that my current year of active duty is exempt from the computation of USERRA's five-year limit on the cumulative duration of service periods relating to a specific employer relationship, but even if this year counts, I am well within the five-year limit.
+I have served honorably and will continue to do so, and I fully expect to leave active duty on 9/30/2024 without a disqualifying bad discharge from the Coast Guard.
+I understand that I have 90 days to apply for reemployment, after I leave active duty, because my active duty period has been longer than 180 days, but I intend to apply for reemployment immediately after I leave active duty.

-If I meet the five USERRA conditions, am I entitled to reemployment at CHSRI although thousands of company employees have been laid off during the year that I have been on active duty?
+If I meet the five USERRA conditions, am I entitled to reemployment although 33 company employees have been laid off during the year that I have been on active duty?